Arts-ISIT-LA/la-nlp/README.md

 ### Language model

 You will also need to install the `spacy` language model used in the package.
-To do, run the following command:
+To do so, run the following command:

 ```
 python -m spacy download en_core_web_lg